 - Case studies that allow for critical thinking and clinical judgment.
 These are planned during practice experiences, medical grand rounds and collaborative rounds on the patient units.
 A student selected case study is also presented to the faculty using the guidelines established by the Southeastern Michigan Dietetic Association.

-- Pre-approved CPEU programs for registered dietitian nutritionists are planned monthly.
+- Pre-approved CPEU programs for registered dietitian nutritionists are planned throughout the program.
 Each CPEU program includes assessment of the intern’s attainment of the learning objectives.

 - Professional reading in scientific peer-reviewed journals is planned during several of the supervised practice experiences to ensure current evidence based practices are discussed and evaluated.